 In the ordinary course of their respective businesses, the Underwriters and their affiliates have performed, and may in the future perform, financial advisory, investment banking and/or general financing and banking services for Cendant and its affiliates.
 In particular, The Chase Manhattan Bank, an affiliate of Chase Securities Inc., is the administrative agent and a lender under the Term Loan Facility and will receive a portion of the amount repaid under the Term Loan Facility with the net proceeds of the offering.
+In addition, affiliates of certain of the other Underwriters are also lenders under the Term Loan Facility and will receive a portion of the amount repaid under the Term Loan Facility with the net proceeds of the offering.
 See "Use of Proceeds."
 Because more than 10 percent of the net proceeds of the offering may be paid to members or affiliates of members of the National Association of Securities Dealers, Inc. ("NASD") participating in the offering, the offering will be conducted pursuant to NASD Conduct Rule 2710(c)(8).